How To Write a Cover Letter: Basics and Best Practices

 Photo by Ivan Samkov on Pexels

 How you format your cover letter is almost as important as how you write it.
-A professional cover letter should follow a logical structure and include essential information.
-A standard cover letter format is made up of these essential elements:
+A professional cover letter should follow a logical structure and include all of the essential information.

 • Outdated greetings such as “To Whom It May Concern” or “Dear Sir or Madam”